Welcome to the Worldwide Greathead family my One-Name Study - Person Page 676

 #16889, b.
 1830, d.
 19 July 1887

-Francis William Knowles was born in 1830 in England.1 He married Louisa Basgrave Smith, daughter of William Mein Smith and Louise Basgrave Wallace, on 12 March 1860 in Wairarapa, New Zealand.1 He died on 19 July 1887 in Wellington, New Zealand.1
+Francis William Knowles was born in 1830 in England.1 He married Louisa Basgrave Smith, daughter of William Mein Smith and Louise Basgrave Wallace, on 12 March 1860 in Wairarapa, New Zealand.1 Francis died on 19 July 1887 in Wellington, New Zealand.1

 Sources of Information